Ron is the founding pastor of a church in Harrisburg, PA, and a graduate of Denver Seminary in Colorado.

 While serving her term, she earned a GED, a vocational degree and, in 2001, a bachelor’s degree.
 She tutored other prisoners in culinary arts and became known as a leader among the inmates.

 “Seven, eight years ago, I couldn’t say I was ready to go home, and I wouldn’t tell anybody that because that was a lie,” Cooper said before her release.
 “My time is coming and, you know, I just hope that people give me a chance out there.
 That’s it—because people do change.”

 And one of the people Cooper credits most for the change in her life is Bill Pelke, who visited her in prison a total of 15 times.

 “He’s my biggest encouragement,” she said before her release.

-Ruth Pelke’S Death Changed Her Grandson’S Life
+Ruth Pelke’s Death Changed Her Grandson’s Life

 To some, Bill Pelke’s attitude toward the woman who attacked and killed his grandmother with unimaginable savagery might seem extremely odd.
-He not only forgave her for the crime, but committed himself to doing all he could to help her put her life back together.
+He not only forgave her for the crime but also committed himself to doing all he could to help her put her life back together.
 Even members of his own family had difficulty understanding Pelke’s attitude, and for a time there was strain within the family because of it.

 What could possibly explain such kindness by a member of the victim’s family toward the person who murdered her with such callous viciousness?